colinedsall/ofdspm/README.md

 The average score from these images is **0.013**.
 We should likely explore the ML's ability to detect more "difficult-to-see" good images.

 ## Benchmarking Models
-To benchmark various models using an AUC - ROC curve, the script in `benchmark.ipynb` is able to take any given model and test/train set to create benchmark statistics and identify the accuracy of the model on a test set.
+To **benchmark various primitive models** using an AUC - ROC curve, the script in `benchmark.ipynb` is able to take any given model and test/train set to create benchmark statistics and identify the accuracy of the model on a test set.
 Though the current data sets that the repository is working with are small, it is possible that if the data fed into these algorithms is increased, we can successfully identify the best model and the metrics that cause failures.

 Refer to the code in `utils.py` (utility module) for the functions used to determine the scores and metrics from this process.